Felixverleyen/Projectschets/README.txt

     This headerfile contains some assistance functions:
     ////////////////////////////////////////////////////////////////////////////////////////////////////////////

-        a(i, sim): funtion to calculate the accelartion of one body due to the N-1 other bodies
+        a(i, sim): function to calculate the accelaration of one body due to the N-1 other bodies

     ////////////////////////////////////////////////////////////////////////////////////////////////////////////

-        Energy(sim): function to calculate the energie of the system at a given time
+        Energy(sim): function to calculate the energy of the system at a given time

     ////////////////////////////////////////////////////////////////////////////////////////////////////////////

-        time_step_scale(sim, i, schaal): adaptive time step
+        time_step_scale(sim, i, schaal): adaptive time step (see source code for explanation of our method)

     ////////////////////////////////////////////////////////////////////////////////////////////////////////////